subugoe/typo3-find-germania-sacra/Readme.md

 ## Setup
-To set up the Germania Sacra display, you need
+To set up the Germania Sacra index, you need

 1. to have this repository as the `Projects/germania-sacra` subfolder inside the find extension